Scala tips and code snippets.

 a

-matches the pattern (1 | 2)
+with x value, when x matches the pattern (1 | 2).

-This notation is called pattern binder.*
+This notation is called pattern binder.*def myMethod(args: Type*)

 val x = myMethod(argsList:_*)